 - Web Authentication API

-The specifications must contain a section detailing any known security implications for implementers, Web authors, and end users.
-The Web Authentication WG will actively seek an open security review.
+The specifications must contain sections detailing any known security and privacy implications for implementers, Web authors, and end users.
+The Web Authentication WG will actively seek open security and privacy reviews.

 The specifications should take advantage of existing platform and operating-system authentication libraries as appropriate.

-- Primer or Best Practice documents to support web developers when designing applications.
+- Primer or Best Practice documents to support web developers, and